 BMW is revered by many as one of the world’s best luxury cars manufacturers.
 This is a position that it has rightfully earned, as it is constantly producing great car after great car, and seems to have a knack for outdoing itself with every new model it makes.
 Two traits distinguish BMW cars from other cars- style and design.
 These cars blend functionality with beauty, and it is therefore no surprise that the cars are immensely popular.
 Here is a list of the top 5 BMW cars you should give some thought to as you consider what car to buy.

 If there is one word that describes this car accurately, it is stylish.
 Its sporty looks will make heads turn in your direction as you cruise through places.
-The car is also a [...]
+The car is [...]

 With so many companies working on new car concepts from alternative fuel sources to self-driving cars to touch screen operations to brand new designs, it is an exciting time in the automotive industry.
 BMW, Mercedes, and Audi are among the top brands bringing some of the greatest innovations to cars in the coming years.
 These titans are competing against each other to bring the drivers the best innovation that the car world has seen in decades.
 Of course, at the forefront of this quest is the race to see who will create the most reliable self-driving car.
 These plans begin now and expand for a hundred years into the future.
 You read that right: car companies are actually planning their car models one-hundred years into the future.

 To start, Mercedes is introducing an all new vehicle line for 2017: the AMG-GLC43.

 Between the two of them, BMW and Audi make up a huge percentage of the worldwide luxury and performance car markets.
 Both highly desirable brands with long histories in the automobile industry and motorsports, the two are direct competitors in all of the markets that they operate in.
 Both companies have their development teams and marketers looking towards the future, but it can be hard for consumers to know which brand to back, and where their future purchase would be best made.